DistAlgo/alda/README.md

 #### Trans
 This example computes the transitive closure of a graph as discussed in section 2.
 The input data used in the paper is included in the repository.
 1. to get all the statistics in section 7.3 Transitive closure, run `./test_trans.sh`
-2. to run a single round of trans, call
+2. to run a single round of transitive closure, call
 	`python3 -m da --rule --message-buffer-size=409600 trans.da --nume=NUMEDGE --mode=MODE`, where
 	- `NUMEDGE` is the number of edges of input data, and
-	- `MODE` can take value from:
+	- `MODE` specifies the methods used for computing the transitive closure, and can take value from:
 		- `'rule'`: using the rules in section 4.2 for computing transitive closure,
 		- `'rev_rule'`: using the same rule as the program of `'rule'` but reversing the twoconditions in the recursive rule.
 		- `'distalgo'`: using DistAlgo high-level queries for set queries as introduced in section 7.2